Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Introduction

-The ability of conjoints to elicit multi-attribute tradeoffs connects tightly to theoretical quantities at the core of our understanding of political choice---quantities that arise from specifying an underlying utility function that governs choice behavior.
-These quantities, such as the marginal rate of substitution across preference dimensions, willingness to pay for a policy attribute, or the fraction of a population that prefers one alternative over another, are central to theories of voting, representation, and political economy, and conjoint experiments are, in principle, ideally suited to estimate them.
-But because estimating these quantities requires imposing parametric structural assumptions on preferences, and because the recent turn toward design-based causal inference in political methodology has been skeptical of such structural assumptions, the development of conjoint analysis in political science focused primarily on nonparametric causal estimands.
-The average marginal component effect (AMCE) introduced by \citet{hainmueller2014causal} and subsequent extensions using BART \citep{robinson2024detect}, causal forests \citep{abramson2022}, Bayesian mixtures \citep{goplerud2025}, and design-based hypothesis tests \citep{ham2024} have dominated applied work in the field.
-This has meant that the underlying ability of conjoint designs to speak to structural quantities of interest is underdeveloped and under-explored.
+The ability of conjoints to elicit multi-attribute tradeoffs connects tightly to theoretical quantities that arise from specifying an underlying utility function.
+Under such a model, conjoint data can recover not only marginal rates of substitution (MRS), willingness to pay (WTP), and the distribution of preferences across a population, but also vote shares and win probabilities in counterfactual electoral contests.
+These quantities are central to theories of voting, representation, and political economy, and conjoint experiments are ideally suited to estimate them.
+But because estimating them requires imposing parametric structural assumptions on preferences, and because the recent turn toward design-based causal inference in political methodology has been skeptical of such structural assumptions, the development of conjoint analysis in political science focused primarily on nonparametric causal estimands.
+The average marginal component effect (AMCE) introduced by \citet{hainmueller2014causal} has dominated applied work in the field.
+A small but growing set of recent papers broadens this tradition: Bayesian Additive Regression Trees model effect heterogeneity \citep{robinson2024detect} and design-based tests probe for interactions \citep{ham2024machine}, while \citet{goplerud2025estimating} recover respondent-level heterogeneity with treatment interactions and covariate-modeled group membership and \citet{zhirkov2022individual} estimates individual marginal component effects.
+These approaches enrich estimation and testing, yet they do not target the structural tradeoff, distributional, and electoral quantities that motivate our approach.